mark-torres/python-stuff/automate/notes.md

 ### Combining re.IGNORECASE, re.DOTALL, and re.VERBOSE

-If you want a regular expression that’s case-insensitive and includes newlines to match the dot character, you would form your `re.compile()` call like this:
+If you want a regular expression that's case-insensitive and includes newlines to match the dot character, you would form your `re.compile()` call like this:

 	>>> someRegexValue = re.compile('foo', re.IGNORECASE | re.DOTALL | re.VERBOSE)